EL-BID/pavimentados/README.md

 results = workflow.execute(ml_processor, video_output_file="./outputs/processed_video.mp4", batch_size=16)
 ```

-The parameters `video_output_file` and `image_folder_output` are optional and only is to save output video or image
+The parameters `video_output_file` and `image_folder_output` are optional and are only to save output video or image
 files along detections.

-In `results` object you will find the following:
+In the `results` object you will find the following:

  1. table_summary_sections: DataFrame with summary table by sections.
- 2. data_resulting: DataFrame with results per frame
+ 2. data_resulting: DataFrame with results per frame.
  3. data_resulting_fails: DataFrame with results by unique faults encountered.
  4. signals_summary: DataFrame with all the information about the signals.
  5. raw_results: Raw results totals